 How to Tell If You Have a Negative Credit History

-Your credit score is a number that grades the information in your credit report.
-The lower your credit score, the worse your credit history will be.
+Checking your credit score is the best way to gauge your credit history.
+Your credit score is a three-digit number that grades the information in your credit report.
+The lower your credit score, the more negative your credit history is.

-FICO scores – one of the most used versions of your credit score – range from 300 to 850.
+FICO and VantageScores both range from 300 to 850.
 Scores on the lower end of the range, usually lower than 650, indicate a negative credit history.

-Your credit report is the second part of investigating a negative credit history since it’s the document that includes the negative details.
-Consumers in the U.S. are entitled to a free credit report every year.
-You can get your free reports from the three major credit bureaus—Equifax, Experian, and TransUnion—through AnnualCreditReport.com.
+Your credit report is the second part of investigating a negative credit history because it’s the document that includes the negative details.
+Consumers in the U.S. are typically entitled to a free credit report every year from the three major credit bureaus—Equifax, Experian, and TransUnion—through AnnualCreditReport.com.